vitaly-t/connection-string/README.md

 * Fully optional syntax for every element in the connection string
 * Configuration of defaults for any parameter that's missing
+* Construction of a connection string from all parameters
 * Friendlier access to the URL's segments and parameters
 * TypeScript declarations are deployed with the library